 Lunch

-For lunch I like to whip up something quick like a cauliflower fried rice bowl.
+For lunch, I like to whip up something quick like a Cauliflower Fried Rice bowl.
 It’s quick and easy and even quicker if you have some frozen veggies on hand.
 Although making cauliflower rice from scratch is simple, I keep a bag in the freezer for the days I just don’t have the time or inclination.

 Today I used a bag of frozen cauliflower and because I had already eaten eggs for breakfast, I added some leftover beef and pepper stir fry I had meal prepped for the kids’ lunches instead.

 Meat is allowed on The Whole 30, but I find that my consumption of vegetables increases and I am constantly finding creative ways to fill the void that grains leave on my plate.
-I have a lot more insight in a follow up post of an honest review of The Whole 30 so stay tuned!

 Snack

-My snack for today was a trail mix of some cashews, almonds, pumpkin seeds and raisins.
+My snack for today was a trail mix of some cashews, almonds, pumpkin seeds, and raisins.

 Dinner

-Well there you have it!
+Well, there you have it!
 A whole day of eating while on the whole 30.
 I hope my meals have inspired your whole 30 meals.
 Remember, focusing on what you can eat rather than what you can’t is the mindset essential to making any elimination diet doable.
 If you do decide to give The Whole 30 a go, do it to get an insight into your body’s reaction to certain foods and in the words of Whole 30 participants, “food freedom”.

 Leave a Reply